fru-io/handbook/docs/company/slack-policy.md

 - **@product** - This will ping everyone associated with the Product Pod.
 - **@ux** - This will ping everyone associated with the UX Pod.

+You can see the group list and group members in Slack by taking these steps in the slack desktop app:

+- From your desktop, click **People & user groups** at the top of your left sidebar.
+If you don't see it, you can find it by clicking  More.
+- Select the User groups tab at the top of the screen.
+- Click on any group to view its members.

 ## Room Guide

 ### Company-Wide Communication